 When you use our comparison service to search for products, the information you provide is used to retrieve information about products relevant to your search and create a table which allows you to compare them.

-In some circumstances, we will share that information and your personal information (such as name and address) with brokers, lenders and providers of credit and financial products themselves (as described in the section "Who we share your personal information with").
+In some circumstances, we will share that information with brokers, aggregators, insurers, lenders and providers of credit, insurance and other financial products themselves (as described in the section "Who we share your personal information with").

 To provide information related to your use of our comparison services

 When you search for products, we may contact you by email or SMS to confirm activity relating to use of our comparison services, such as details of the searches you have made, results that you have seen when searching, or information about introductions you've requested to brokers and lenders.

 To send you personalised product updates

 Product eligibility updates